-With a future total of 115 spaces, the parking demand is expected to be well within the available parking supply.
-Note that this lot is also used at times for juror parking, so sometimes spaces may be taken by people attending court.
+With a future total of 125 spaces, the parking demand is expected to be well within the available parking supply.
+Note that this lot is also used at times for juror parking, trailhead parking and special event parking.

 Bicycle and Pedestrian Connections